Reading at School

 At Our Lady of the Visitation, we want our children to become enthusiastic, engaged readers and to develop a life-long love of books.
-We introduce the pupils to a range of high quality fiction, non-fiction and poetry books through our curriculum, including our chosen class texts as a stimulus for the Process Approach to teaching English, and during their weekly guided or shared reading session.
+We introduce the children to a range of high quality fiction, non-fiction and poetry books through our curriculum, including our chosen class texts as a stimulus for the Process Approach to teaching English, and during their weekly guided or shared reading session.

 Shared reading is an ongoing approach to the teaching and development of reading from Year 2-6.
-In shared reading activities, pupils have opportunities to develop a range of reading skills during whole class work, including phonics skills, prediction, summarising, the impact of high quality language, the authors’ intent. comprehension and inference skills.
+In shared reading activities, children have opportunities to develop a range of reading skills during whole class work, including phonics skills, prediction, summarising, the impact of high quality language, the authors’ intent. comprehension and inference skills.
 Teachers will use class texts during these sessions.
-Pupils also develop skills further through cross curricular opportunities for reading in a range of subjects.
+Children also develop skills further through cross curricular opportunities for reading in a range of subjects.

-We have also been steadily investing in a new range of reading materials to enhance the quality of resources we offer pupils in their classroom book areas and in our school library.
+We have also been steadily investing in a new range of reading materials to enhance the quality of resources we offer children in their classroom book areas and in our school library.
 Upper KS2 pupils take ownership of developing good reading practice across the school through the role of librarians and reading buddies.

 We encourage everyone to keep practising their reading every evening with an adult.